smart-sensor-devices-ab/ble_distance_measure/README.md

-## Measure Distance of Bluetooth device using BleIO
+## Measure Distance of Bluetooth device using BleuIO

 This script looks for nearby Bluetooth devices and get the distance.